EngineerDanny/CS685-Microbe-Network-Research/README.md

 - These are methods which are essential for studying microbial communities.

-- The table below showcase my personal timeTable and schedules for various semesters.
+- The table below showcase my personal Time-Table and Schedules for various semesters.

 | Semester                     | Link        |
 | -----------                  | ----------- |